es3n1n/rctf2pages/README.md

 `<user>.github.io` or `<organization>.github.io`.
 You also need to set the "Custom domain" setting under GitHub Pages settings for the repository.

+### Known issues

+- `api/v1/challs/[challenge]/solves?limit=10&offset=10` is not patched to be saved as solves-10-10 (something i will do by the time i will be archiving next rctf)

 ## License

-Copyright 2022 es3n1n
+Copyright 2022 es3n1n \
-Copyright 2022 SIGPwny
+Copyright 2022 SIGPwny \
 Copyright 2022 Google LLC

 Licensed under the Apache License, Version 2.0 (the "License");